lynnlangit/aws-for-bioinformatics/4_K8s_&_Docker_Containers-KELLY/README.md

 There are a number of possible ways to construct high volume data analysis workflows or pipelines on AWS with these purpose-built APIs.
 In addition there is a specialized AWS API for scaling Genomics workloads on the AWS.
 This API is named AWS Batch.

+---

-### Read and Try out Genomic Examples
+## AWS Kubernetes Genomic Examples

 For perspectives on different possible ways to run one or more bioinformatics tools using containers, read Lynn's articles (published on Medium) shown below:

 - Article: Blast 10 Ways - Adventures in Bioinformatics Tool Deployments - [link](https://medium.com/@lynnlangit/blast-10-ways-3db78f881059)
-- Article Series: CSIRO DataLake on AWS to run the VariantSpark tool -
+- Article Series: CSIRO DataLake on AWS to run their VariantSpark genomic analysis tool -
     - Part One - Understanding the Challenge - [link](https://lynnlangit.medium.com/scaling-custom-machine-learning-on-aws-d9dc7edfbff9)
     - Part Two - Scaling using EMR - [link](https://lynnlangit.medium.com/scaling-custom-machine-learning-on-aws-part-2-emr-6dfc3cd91a1f)
     - Part Three - Scaling using Kubernetes (and image below) - [link](https://lynnlangit.medium.com/scaling-custom-machine-learning-on-aws-part-3-kubernetes-5427d96f825b)